reubenmiller/thin-edge.io/containers/single-process/FINDINGS.md

 Note this will not work for all of the complex toml configuration, however at least the key configuration such as c8y.url, broker address etc, should work just fine.

+### Configurable MQTT broker connection settings #1785

+Each component should configurable mqtt broker connection settings, for example the following should be configurable:

+* ~Select connection mode to MQTT broker (e.g. username/password or certificate based)~
+* ~Username/password configuration (used when connecting via username/password authentication)~
+* Certificate paths for private, public and ca certificates (used when connecting via cert base authentication)

+### Running `--init` commands fail if `/run/lock` folder does not exist #1802

+When building on alpine, the `/run/lock` folder does not exist, and hence any calls to binary which requires a lock file, e.g. `tedge --init` or `tedge-agent --init` will fail in the build steps.
+It forces the user to have to manually create the `/run/locks` directory during build time.

+**Resolution**

+There are a few options that could help solve this:

+* Add a new configuration option to disable the lock file generation